-So, I had three tofu-focused signs telling me that it was time to bring it to my kitchen.
+So, I had some tofu-focused signs telling me that it was time to bring it to my kitchen.
 As a result, I have my version of the Tofu Boy for Topher.
 It is different in style and ingredients, but similar in flavors.
-I also still have a way to go with perfecting fried tofu, but practice makes perfect.
+I also still have a way to go with perfecting fried tofu, but practice makes perfect in the kitchen.

 Despite these shortcomings, I am ready to make this again for lunch tomorrow.
-It’s not Asian-style bean curd, but somehow barbeque sauce and crunchy cabbage go wonderfully with tofu.
+It’s not Asian-style bean curd, but it’s a lot closer than the first version I tried.
+And surprisingly, barbecue sauce and crunchy cabbage go wonderfully with tofu.

 - 6 pieces of tofu about 1 ½ inches wide & ½ inch thick